ChunYen-Chang/Automatic-DataPipeline-between-Cloud-datalake-and-Cloud-datawarehouse/README.md

 ##### *DATA PIPELINE DETAILS*
 - **DAG for this project**
 ![](https://upload.cc/i1/2019/08/25/Bxmb1L.jpg)
-- **Explanation for each task in DAG** 1.**Begin_execution**: the start of the data pipeline.
+- **Explanation for each task in DAG**
+    1. **Begin_execution**: the start of the data pipeline.
-2.**Stage_events**: Create Stage_events table in Redshift, load events json data from S3 and save the data into Stage_event table
+    2. **Stage_events**: Create Stage_events table in Redshift, load events json data from S3 and save the data into Stage_event table
-3.**stage_songs**: Create Stage_songts table in Redshift, load songs json data from S3 and save the data into Stage_song table
+    3. **stage_songs**: Create Stage_songts table in Redshift, load songs json data from S3 and save the data into Stage_song table
-4.**Load_songplays_fact_table**: Create songplay table in Redshift, Load data from Stage_event and Stage_song table, join these two tables, and save the joined result in songplay table
+    4. **Load_songplays_fact_table**: Create songplay table in Redshift, Load data from Stage_event and Stage_song table, join these two tables, and save the joined result in songplay table
-5.**Load_user_dim_table**: Create user table in Redshift, Load user table relating data from songplay table, and save the data in user table
+    5. **Load_user_dim_table**: Create user table in Redshift, Load user table relating data from songplay table, and save the data in user table
-6.**Load_song_dim_table**: Create song table in Redshift, Load song table relating data from songplay table, and save the data in song table
+    6. **Load_song_dim_table**: Create song table in Redshift, Load song table relating data from songplay table, and save the data in song table
-7.**Load_time_dim_table**: Create time table in Redshift, Load time table relating data from songplay table, and save the data in time table
+    7. **Load_time_dim_table**: Create time table in Redshift, Load time table relating data from songplay table, and save the data in time table
-8.**Load_artist_dim_table**: Create artist table in Redshift, Load artist table relating data from songplay table, and save the data in artist table
+    8. **Load_artist_dim_table**: Create artist table in Redshift, Load artist table relating data from songplay table, and save the data in artist table
-9.**Data_quality_checks_users**: Check how many rows in user table, if it is less than 1, raise an error.
+    9. **Data_quality_checks_users**: Check how many rows in user table, if it is less than 1, raise an error.
-10.**Data_quality_checks_songs**: Check how many rows in song table, if it is less than 1, raise an error.
+    10. **Data_quality_checks_songs**: Check how many rows in song table, if it is less than 1, raise an error.
-11.**Data_quality_checks_time**: Check how many rows in time table, if it is less than 1, raise an error.
+    11. **Data_quality_checks_time**: Check how many rows in time table, if it is less than 1, raise an error.
-12.**Data_quality_checks_artists**: Check how many rows in artist table, if it is less than 1, raise an error.
+    12. **Data_quality_checks_artists**: Check how many rows in artist table, if it is less than 1, raise an error.

 - **Other requirements for this DAG**
-1.The DAG does not have dependencies on past runs
+    1. The DAG does not have dependencies on past runs
-2.On failure, the task are retried 3 times
+    2. On failure, the task are retried 3 times
-3.Retries happen every 5 minutes
+    3. Retries happen every 5 minutes
-4.Catchup is turned off
+    4. Catchup is turned off
-5.don't email on retry
+    5. don't email on retry
 #
 ##### *DATA MODELING*
 - **Data modeling for this project**
 ![](https://upload.cc/i1/2019/08/25/gM9qd6.jpg)
 - **Explanation for each table**
-1.**songplays table (fact table)**: contain data associated with song plays.
+    1. **songplays table (fact table)**: contain data associated with song plays.
 The column in this table are songplay_id, start_time, user_id, song_id, artist_id, session_id, location, user_agent
-2.**users Tables (dimensional table)**: contain data associated with users.
+    2. **users Tables (dimensional table)**: contain data associated with users.
 The column in this table are user_id, first_name, last_name, gender, level
-3.**songs Tables (dimensional table)**: contain data associated with songs.
+    3. **songs Tables (dimensional table)**: contain data associated with songs.
 The column in this table are song_id, title, artist_id, year, duration
-4.**artists Tables (dimensional table)**: contain data associated with artists.
+    4. **artists Tables (dimensional table)**: contain data associated with artists.
 The column in this table are artist_id, name, location, lattitude, longitude
-5.**time Tables (dimensional table)**: contain data associated with time.
+    5. **time Tables (dimensional table)**: contain data associated with time.
 The column in this table are start_time, hour, day, week, month, year, weekday

 ------------
 #### FILES IN THE REPOSITORY
 **dags folder**: It contains files which relates to DAG.
 1. **Sparkify_datapipeline_dag.py**: a python script which is used for defining the DAG

 **plugins folder**: It contains two folders, helpers and operators.
 ----**helpers folder**:
 1. **sql_queries.py**: a python script which defines the SQL command that will be used in this project.
 The operators folder has four